Armenians violate ceasefire 96 times throughout the day | News.az

 Armenians violate ceasefire 96 times throughout the day

-Military units of the armed forces of Armenia violated ceasefire 96 times throughout the day, using large-caliber machine guns.
+Military units of the armed forces of Armenia violated ceasefire 96 times throughout the day, using large-caliber machine guns and 60 millimeter mortars (3 shells).

-Armenian armed forces, located in Voskevan village of Noyemberyan region, in Berkaber village and on nameless hills in Ijevan region, in Chinari village and on nameless hills in Berd region, and on nameless hills in Krasnoselsk region subjected to fire the positions of the Azerbaijan Army located in Gaymagly, Gushchu Ayrim, Gizilhajili, Jafarli villages of Gazakh region, in Aghdam, Aghbulag villages and on nameless hills in Tovuz region, in Goyali village and on nameless hills in Gadabay region, Azerbaijan's Defense Ministry reports.
+Armenian armed forces, located in Berdavan, Dovekh villages and on nameless hills in Noyemberyan region, in Paravakar village of Ijevan region, in Mosesgekh, Chinari villages and on nameless hills in Berd region and on nameless hills in Krasnoselsk region subjected to fire the positions of the Azerbaijan's Armed Forces located in Kohnegishlag village of Aghstafa region, in Kamarli village of Gazakh region, in Alibeyli, Aghdam, Kokhanebi, Munjuglu, Garalar villages and on nameless hills in Tovuz region and on nameless hills in Gadabay region, the Defense Ministry of Azerbaijan reports.

 News.Az